isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Access & Vendors.md

 ##### Can I restrict editing access to specific pages?
 No you cannot.
 All collaborators on your website have edit access to all pages on an Isomer website.

+##### I am not a public officer, can I use Isomer?

+**Only emails ending with .gov.sg and other whitelisted domains can log into IsomerCMS.** If you are interested in Isomer and would like to explore its capabilities, please refer to [our Github Repository](https://github.com/isomerpages).
+Our codebase is open source, which means that you can use our templates or framework for your own development purposes.